-Tips vs. Buds & Shoots
+Tips vs. Buds and Shoots

 Although tea tips are also commonly known as "buds," they do not form flowers.
-They are sometimes also called "shoots," which is also misleading, because they do not include much (if any) stems.
+They are sometimes also called "shoots," which is also misleading because they do not include much (if any) stems.
 Tips are really just young leaves.

 Many types of tea tips have fine hairs growing from them.
 Tea tips with these hairs are often called "downy buds" (with "downy" meaning "similar in texture to down feathers").
 The tea plant grows these tiny hairs to protect the young, delicate tips from insects.
 As the leaves mature, they often lose their hairs.

-Quality & Tea Tips
+Quality of Tea Tips

 Tea tips are generally considered to be better quality than the larger, older leaves of the tea plant.
-They often have a higher concentration of flavor, vitamins and minerals than the older leaves.
+They often have a higher concentration of flavor, vitamins, and minerals than the older leaves.
 Early-harvest spring teas are prized because they are made primarily from tea tips.
 This is part of what gives them their distinctive flavor.

-Cost & Tea Tips
+Cost of Tea Tips

 Tea tips cost more due to their heightened harvest cost—tea tips have to be harvested exclusively by hand.
 Most tippy teas come from India, Sri Lanka, Taiwan, and China.
 In these countries, the cost of hand plucking is affordable enough to be offset by the price that tippy tea can fetch.

 Examples of Tippy Teas